What's the best AI language learning app in 2026?

 Which is the best AI for language learning?

-Given the limitations of ChatGPT highlighted above, if you're serious about learning a foreign language, it makes sense to use a tool that's specifically designed for this task.
-Below are my top 3 recommendations in order:
+If you're serious about learning a foreign language, it makes sense to use a tool that's specifically designed for this task, rather than ChatGPT.
+Below are my top recommendations in order:

 #1: Langua